 In addition, the CEQ recommends a reference point of 25,000 MT per year of direct GHG emissions as a "useful indicator" of when federal agencies should evaluate climate change impacts in their NEPA documents.
-The amortized construction emissions for Alternative B would also not exceed the GHG emissions threshold by the CEQ for evaluation of climate change impacts.
-Therefore, this impact would not be adverse.
+The amortized construction emissions for Alternative B would be below the threshold recommended by CEQ and therefore further evaluation of climate change impacts are not warranted.

-operation of Alternative B would result in a net decrease in regional GHG emissions.
-Temporary construction-related GHG emissions, as presented in Table 4.3-3, would be offset by long-term reductions in regional VMT and associated GHG emissions, as presented in Section 4.6, Climate Change, of the Final EIS.
+Operation of Alternative B would result in a net decrease in regional GHG emissions.
+Temporary construction-related GHG emissions, as presented in Table 4.3-3, would be offset by long-term reductions in regional VMT and associated GHG emissions, as presented in Section 4.6, Climate Change, of the Final EIS/EIR.
 Furthermore, amortized construction-related GHG emissions for Alternative B would be less than the SCAQMD's proposed threshold for industrial projects of 10,000 MTCO2e/yr.
 Therefore, project-related GHG emissions resulting from implementation of Alternative B would not have an adverse effect on climate change